Course details

 Important information

-IMPORTANT NOTE: CLASS WILL BE HELD ON CAMPUS IN ROOM 142.
+2. IMPORTANT NOTE: CLASS WILL BE HELD ON CAMPUS IN ROOM 142.
 Students enrolled in the course are required to produce an ACES Report from Transport Canada confirming course entry prerequisites on Day 1 of the course, and show the ACES Report to the course instructor.
 Students who DO NOT have an ACES Report will not be allowed to continue in the course and must withdraw.
+Please refer to prerequisite section of webpage for prerequisite information.
 Student manual will be provided in class.
 The Transport Canada assessment will be conducted on the last three days of the course.
 All candidates requesting PPS Exams should complete and pay for a Transport Canada EXN 3 (Application to be Examined) at least two weeks prior to the examination date.
-Contact Transport Canada 400 - 800 Burrard Street, Vancouver, office contact number is 604-666-0834 TC EXAM On Wednesday, February 22nd
+Contact Transport Canada 400 - 800 Burrard Street, Vancouver, office contact number is 604-666-0834 TC EXAMs on December 21st and 22nd.

 Status